-A Notice of Intent to Request a Release of Funds (NOI/RROF) (Appendix F) is to be published at least once in a newspaper of general circulation in the affected community(ies).
+These activities also require a public notice, Notice of Intent to Request a Release of Funds (NOI/RROF) (Appendix F) to be published at least once in a newspaper of general circulation in the affected community(ies).
 If there is no local newspaper, it is recommended the notice be published in the official county paper.
 This notice must inform the public where comments will be received for a minimum of seven days; comments must be directed to the unit of general local government.
-After the seven-day local comment period has elapsed, the request for Release of Funds Certification (Appendix J), Determination of Review Level (Appendix C), Statutory Checklist (Appendix D) and a copy of the public notice affidavit must be submitted to our office.
+After the seven-day local comment period has elapsed, the request for Release of Funds Certification (Appendix J), Determination of Review Level (Appendix C), Statutory Checklist (Appendix D), Additional HUD Requirements (Appendix E), and a copy of the public notice affidavit must be submitted to our office.

 Upon receipt of these documents, Commerce allows 15 days (or the period stated in the public notice, if longer) for objections by the public concerning procedural issues.
-If no permissible objection about the project is made during the comment period, Commerce will release funds for the project by providing the grantee written authority to use CDBG funds, upon the receipt of which the grantee is free to undertake the choice limiting activities described in the projects ERR.
+If no permissible objection about the project is made during the comment period, Commerce will release funds for the project by providing the grantee written authority to use NSP funds, upon the receipt of which the grantee is free to undertake the choice limiting activities described in the projects ERR.

-The steps to take for Categorical Exclusion Subject To projects can be found in Appendix B-2.
-The agencies that might be contacted for environmental clearance can be found in Appendix A.
+The steps to take for Categorical Exclusion Projects can be found in Appendix B-2.